TheArbiter04/zeroo28/README.md

 ### About me

-- 🔭 Busy with IRL work right now...
+- 🔭 Still busy with IRL work right now...
 - 🌱 Newbie at SSH and FTP
 - 👯 Reach me out on my socials if you want to collaborate with me 👀
 - 💬 Conversation topics?
 Food and food and food!